Companies that use Samsara

 All fleet management Samsara

-Samsara We detected 3,646 customers using Samsara, 29 companies that churned or ended their trial, and 52 customers with estimated renewals in the next 3 months.
+Samsara We detected 3,703 companies using Samsara, 30 companies that churned, and 64 customers with upcoming renewal in the next 3 months.
 The most common industry is Construction (36%) and the most common company size is 51-200 employees (30%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login